SCORE Eastern Ukraine

-The USE methodology is carefully calibrated to the specific context of the eastern Ukraine, as is done in all other countries and regions where SCORE is implemented.
-Each USE wave starts with a series of consultations with local, regional and national stakeholders in Kyiv and the oblasts where it is implemented.
+The SCORE for Eastern Ukraine methodology is carefully calibrated to the specific context of the eastern Ukraine, as is done in all other countries and regions where SCORE is implemented.
+Each SCORE wave starts with a series of consultations with local, regional and national stakeholders in Kyiv and the oblasts where it is implemented.
 During the consultations, the stakeholders (representatives of the authorities and civil society) identify the most important trends and developments of relevance for social cohesion.
 It is this participatory process that makes sure each SCORE is as contextually relevant as possible.

-USE is much more than a perception survey, which is why the results are not reported in the form of percentages.
+SCORE for Eastern Ukraine is much more than a perception survey, which is why the results are not reported in the form of percentages.
 Instead, the results are presented in the form of descriptive and predictive analysis.
-The descriptive part is illustrated by the heat maps, which show scores from 0 to 10 for each of the USE indicators.

 Heatmaps.
 The descriptive analysis is illustrated by the heatmaps, which show scores from 0 to 10 for each of the SCORE indicators.
 For example, the map below demonstrates the level of locality satisfaction on the measured territories: 0 would mean that no one in society feels satisfied with their locality and 10 – everyone is satisfied.
 The map tells us that residents of Konstiantynivka are the least satisfied with their locality, while Berdiansk and Melitopol ones share the highest scores.